 As mentioned, Annie primarily uses a Muay Thai style when fighting.
 This is deduced by first looking at her fighting stance.
 She stands very upright, with very little weight on her front leg, and her hands held high in front of her.
 This is the typical Muay Thai stance, and there are many instances of this stance being used in real combat situations.

 Apart from her stance, Annie also uses a lot of techniques used in Muay Thai.
 For one she uses the Muay Thai ‘plum’ which is the name for the clinch when her arms are wrapped around her opponent’s neck.
+I have a separate post that fully explains the Muay Thai Plum, as well as how to perform it yourself, which you can find here: What Is The Muay Thai Plum?

 She also uses trips, notably seen when she trips Eren during their training.
 And lastly, she uses roundhouse kicks and low kicks, with emphasis on her shins.
 An interesting thing we see is when she hardens her shins in her Titan Form before striking, something she also does with her elbows.